tarwn/lessthandot-hugo/blogs/content/posts/2013-01-30-mongodb-backup-and-restore-databases.md

 ## Backing Up

 Time to do the backup.
-To do a backup you can&#8217;t run if you are connected to mongodb.
+To do a backup you can't run if you are connected to mongodb.
 Open up a new command/shell window, navigate to the bin directory inside the mongodb folder.
 In my case this is D:mongodbbin.
 To do a backup we are going to call the mongodump executable inside the bin directory.
 Here is what the syntax will look like

 mongodump &#8211;db {Database name}